ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/3_plugin_type.md

 Automation plug-ins are designed to automate the process of data import from various sources.
 They are ideally used when you need to import data regularly from a source that PiWeb does not support by default.
 E.g. from a REST api.

 {: .note }
-With this module type, the data query and sending to PiWeb has to be implemented.
+With this plug-in type, the data query and sending to PiWeb has to be implemented.
 The public PiWeb API can be used for this.

 ![Auto Importer import automation](../../assets/images/plugin_fundamentals/3_ai_automation.png "Auto Importer import automation")